DePayFi/depay-evm-launchpad/README.md

 ## Summary

-This Launchpad contract allows users to participate in a token launch.
+This launchpad smart contract allows users to participate in a token launch.

-The initiater (`owner`) deploys this contract, and sends the amount to be distributed with the launchpad into the launchpad contract.
+The initiator (`owner`) deploys this contract, and sends the token to be distributed with the launchpad into the launchpad contract.

-The `owner` then calls `init(_launchedToken:address, _paymentToken:address)` to initialize the launchpad.
+The `owner` then calls `init` to initialize the launchpad.

 The `totalClaimable` amount is determined by the balance of the `launchedToken` within the launchpad upon initialization.